Walter Kirchhoff: Early life and education

 Walter Kirchhoff was born in Berlin on 17 March 1879.
 Before training as a vocalist he served as a military officer in the cavalry division of the Imperial German Army.
 He later resumed a military career during World War I, serving as an adjutant to Wilhelm, German Crown Prince while continuing to sing on the Berlin stage.

-Kirchhoff studied singing in Berlin with Lilli Lehmann and Eugen Robert Weiss, training under these teachers after being advised to do so by Georg von Hülsen-Haeseler.
+Walter Kirchhoff studied singing in Berlin with Lilli Lehmann and Eugen Robert Weiss, training under these teachers after being advised to do so by Georg von Hülsen-Haeseler.
 He later studied singing further in Milan.